pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 >
 ```

-Oh yes, we got the three records, but each has different schema, which is kinda great!
+Oh yes, we got the three records, but each has different schema, which is great!
 Since there are too many fields, let's make it `pretty()`:

 ```language-javascript
 > db.students.find().pretty();